mmaxin/hide-and-seek-game/rules.md

-> **All players must join the group chat before starting the game.**
+> **All players must join the Hide & Seek WhatsApp group chat before starting the game.**

 - *Each player needs a cell phone with a full battery, a camera, and a data plan!*
-- *We might use up to 0.2 gigs, depending on player count.*
+- *We might use up to 0.3 gigs, depending on player count.*

 ### Choose Hiders & Seekers!
 {: #teams }

+> **Starting Seeker is an opt-in position.
+But found Hiders become Seekers too!**

+- *Let us know if you're excited to be a Starting Seeker!*

+- *The game is not over when you're found, you just switch teams!*

 | Total Players | Starting Seekers |
 |---:|:---:|